KristaRutz/Farmer-s-market/README.md

 # Farmer's Market

-#### A farmer's market webpage that allows users to check monthly and daily schedule.
+#### A farmer's market webpage that allows users to check monthly and daily schedule. :seedling: :apple:

 #### By **Krista Rutz and Jiwon Han**